mkdika/optimizedjava/readme.md

 ```

 ### String Concatenation
-Because `String` is immutable, which means they do not get modified when literally concatenation using the `+` operator takes place.
+Because `String` are immutable, which means they do not get modified when literally concatenation using the `+` operator takes place.
 Use `StringBuilder` and its `append` method to concatenate the chunks of `String`.
 Instead use this:

 ```java